softwaremill/elasticmq/README.md

     server.stop()
     node.shutdown()

-Alternatively, you can use MySQL to store the data:
+Alternatively, you can use e.g. MySQL to store the data:

     val node = NodeBuilder.withStorage(new SquerylStorage(DBConfiguration.mysql("elasticmq", "root", "")))

 Adding journaling to an in-memory storage
 -----------------------------------------

-This is as simple as wrapping the original storage:
+This is as simple as wrapping the original storage (it only makes sense to wrap an in memory storage, as a DB storage has its own persistence):

     val wrappedStorage = new FileLogConfigurator(
-        mainStorage,
+        inMemoryStorage,
         FileLogConfiguration(new File("/store/here"), 100000)
         .start()

 Note that even though messages are now durable (restarting the server won't cause message loss), the overall capacity of the queues (how many messages the queue can store at a time) is limited by the amount of RAM allocated to the process.

+Writing the journal is an asynchronous process, done by a separate thread.
+In case of a server crash, some commands may thus be lost.
+Even if writing the journal was a synchronous process, data could end up not being flushed from buffers; even then, if some OS caches are not disabled, data could be lost.
+That's why if you require even more data durability, use replication.

 Starting a replicated storage
 -----------------------------